apache/flink/docs/internal_add_operator.md

 **Java API**

-Create a Java API operator that is constructed in the same way as the [MapOperator](https://github.com/apache/incubator-flink/blob/master/stratosphere-java/src/main/java/eu/stratosphere/api/java/operators/MapOperator.java).
+Create a Java API operator that is constructed in the same way as the {% gh_link /stratosphere-java/src/main/java/eu/stratosphere/api/java/operators/MapOperator.java "MapOperator" %}.
 The core method is the `translateToDataFlow(...)` method, which creates the Common API operator for the Java API operator.

 The final step is to add a function to the `DataSet` class:
 ``` java